clarkgrubb/data-tools/doc/TOUR.md

     $ tawk '...'

 The IANA spec says that a TSV file must have a header.
 Self-describing data is a good practice.
-On the other hand the header is at times inconvenient; when sorting the file, for example.
+On the other hand the header is at times inconvenient—when sorting the file, for example.
 The repo provides the `header-sort` command to sort a file while keeping the header in place.
 When we must remove the header, we label the file with a `.tab` suffix instead of a `.tsv` suffix.

 Even if a file has a header, `awk` scripts must refer to columns by number instead of name.
 The following code displays the header names with their numbers: